Twilight Zone accident: Aftermath

-The accident led to civil and criminal action against the filmmakers which lasted nearly a decade.
-Le's father, Daniel Lee, testified that he heard Landis instructing the helicopter to fly lower.
+The accident led to civil and criminal actions against the filmmakers that lasted nearly a decade.
+Le's father Daniel Lee testified that he heard Landis instructing the helicopter to fly lower.
 All four parents testified that they were never told that there would be helicopters or explosives on set, and they had been reassured that there would be no danger, only noise.
-Lee, who had survived the Vietnam War and immigrated with his wife to the United States, was horrified when the explosions began on the Vietnamese village set, bringing back memories of the war.
+Lee had survived the Vietnam War and immigrated with his wife to the United States, and he was horrified when the explosions began on the Vietnamese village set because it brought back memories of the war.

-Landis, Folsey, Wingo, production manager Allingham, and explosives specialist Paul Stewart were tried and acquitted on charges of manslaughter in a nine-month trial in 1986 and 1987.
-In the course of cross-examination, Wingo expressed his regret that Morrow had not looked "up at the helicopter" as he claimed he had instructed him to do, stating when questioned that Morrow "had over five seconds between the time that the sound of the helicopter changed and that impact", but later clarifying that he was not attempting to place blame.
-Wingo's comments were roundly derided, including by the prosecutor, Deputy District Attorney Lea Purwin D'Agostino, who during cross-examination had responded to Wingo's suggestion that Morrow could have evaded the helicopter by questioning how exactly Wingo expected him to have done so, observing that "Morrow was carrying the two youngsters in his arms while standing almost knee-deep in water as the helicopter, which had been hovering at 24 feet, spun toward him" and calling the testimony "quite amazing" and questioning how Wingo could "possibly have thought that Vic Morrow could have done anything to escape that helicopter under those circumstances and conditions?
-It's a classic example of a defense.
+Landis, Folsey, Wingo, production manager Allingham, and explosives specialist Paul Stewart were tried and acquitted on charges of manslaughter in a ten-month trial in 1986 and 1987.
+The defense maintained that the accident was "unforeseen and unforeseeable," and that the real culprit was a crew member who set off the explosives without looking at Wingo's helicopter.
+No one was prosecuted for illegally hiring Lee and Chen, even though Landis, Folsey, and Allingham admitted to circumventing child labor laws.

+In the course of cross-examination, Wingo expressed his regret that Morrow had not looked up at the helicopter as he claimed that he had instructed him to do, stating that Morrow "had over five seconds between the time the sound of the helicopter changed and that impact."
+Deputy District Attorney Lea Purwin D'Agostino derided Wingo's comments, questioning how Wingo expected Morrow to have evaded the helicopter, observing that "Morrow was carrying the two youngsters in his arms while standing almost knee-deep in water as the helicopter... spun toward him."

+D'Agostino called the testimony "quite amazing" and questioned how Wingo could "possibly have thought Vic Morrow could have done anything to escape that helicopter under those circumstances and conditions....
 They're blaming the parents, they're blaming the fire safety officers, they're out here blaming everyone.
 Now they're blaming the dead man.
 It's incredible."
 Morrow's family settled within a year; the children's families collected millions of dollars from several civil lawsuits.